 Freezer: to freeze let the stew cool completely, then transfer to a freezer-safe container and freeze for up to 3 months.
 Defrost on the countertop or in the microwave.

-Tips for making this lentil stew perfectly
+Tips for making this Vegan Lentil Stew perfectly

 - Use brown lentils in this recipe if you want the lentils to hold their shape.
 If you prefer a softer lentil stew that is more like a soup, you can use red lentils.